-The total number of mobile broadband subscriptions in Saudi Arabia reached 23.9 million by the end of 2016, representing a population penetration rate of 75.2 per cent.
-This is principally due to strong competition among providers, expansion in the use of smart phones, and the offering of various data packages by mobile operators suitable for different user segments, supported by the wide coverage of the 3G and 4G networks.
+The mobile penetration rate in Saudi Arabia was 126.9 per cent. as at 31 December 2018.
+The total number of mobile broadband subscriptions in Saudi Arabia reached 29.2 million by 31 December 2018, representing a population penetration rate of 89.5 per cent.
+This is principally due to expansion in the use of smart phones and the offering of various data packages by mobile operators suitable for different user segments, supported by the wide coverage of the 3G and 4G networks.
+The CITC is also in the process of enabling the early adoption and roll-out of 5G in the Kingdom.

-The number of fixed operating telephone landlines in Saudi Arabia was 3.7 million as at 31 December 2016, of which 1.9 million, or 52 per cent., were residential.
+The number of fixed operating telephone landlines in Saudi Arabia was 3.1 million as at 31 December 2018.
 The number of fixed-line subscriptions has decreased in recent years due to users substituting fixed-line services for mobile services, which continue to improve in terms of prices and variety of offerings.

 The incumbent telecommunications provider in Saudi Arabia is STC.
 The PIF owns 70 per cent. of STC's shares, with the remaining 30 per cent. held by certain institutions (among which are GOSI and the PPA, each of which are controlled by the Government) and private investors.
 STC's shares are listed on the Tadawul.
 STC dominates the fixed-line voice services market and also offers mobile services.
-There are two other companies operating mobile services: Etihad Etisalat Company ("Mobily"), which entered the market in 2005, and MTC Saudi Arabia ("Zain"), which entered the market in 2008.
+There are two other companies operating mobile services: Etihad Etisalat Company

+("Mobily"), which entered the market in 2005, and MTC Saudi Arabia ("Zain"), which entered the market in 2008.
 Additionally, there are two virtual network operators operating in Saudi Arabia, namely Virgin Mobile and Lebera KSA.